 Good question.
 Choose the college where you feel you will be happiest, safest, and you will achieve your objectives.
-As an academic college we're looking for intelligent and ambitious students wishing to develop a western approach to their studies in preparation for acceptance into a top or good university.
+As an academic college we're looking for intelligent and ambitious students wishing to develop a western approach to their studies in preparation for acceptance into a top university.
 The support we offer is incredible and the teaching is outstanding.
 King Edward's offers a caring and supportive environment which will challenge every learner to meet their maximum potential.
 If this is what you're looking for we'd love to hear from you.

 What are the teachers like?

 Excellent!
 They are all experts in their subjects so can really make the learning interesting.
 The British education system encourages you to think for yourself and develop your own learning so expect your teachers to use a lot of group-work and activities to help you learn.
 It might seem different but you'll soon realise you are learning to be an independent thinker.

 How many students would be in my lesson?

 An average of 18 other students.
 Class sizes of around 19 is excellent for developing your learning as it means the tutor has time to spend with you, but there are also several other students to share ideas and techniques with.

 Will I be good enough for my subjects?

 Let's find out.
 We will explore your strengths and skills during your interview.
 Certain subjects (eg mathematics) require you to sit a short test during the admissions process to ensure your suitability, other subjects (eg art) will assess your skills through copies of your work.
 We will always ensure you are on courses which support your university or career aim, but we will also ensure you have the skills and ability to succeed on these courses.

 Will I get a place at a top university?